bigwiv/Biopython-cn/chr18.rst

 |image29|

 Personally I find this second plot much easier to read!
-Again note that we have *not* checked for reverse complement matches here ®C you could extend this example to do this, and perhaps plot the forward matches in one color and the reverse matches in another.
+Again note that we have *not* checked for reverse complement matches here ‚Äì you could extend this example to do this, and perhaps plot the forward matches in one color and the reverse matches in another.

-18.2.4??Plotting the quality scores of sequencing read data
+18.2.4  Plotting the quality scores of sequencing read data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you are working with second generation sequencing data, you may want